uchicago-cs/cmsc22000/website/content/labs/lab5.md

 `Test` takes two arguments (strictly speaking it actually supports many more, but for our purposes we’ll only need these two): a *suite name* and a *test name*.
 The suite name is just the name of the relevant context: if you take a look at `test_point.c` and `test_polygon.c`, you’ll see that the suite names are just `point` and `polygon`.
 The test name should just be a short identifier of what the test is testing.

 Now let’s discuss the meat of these tests.
 Each test makes two *assertions* and exits.
 An assertion tests the validity of a given statement, and panics (causes the test to fail) if the statement is invalid.
 The way we make an assertion in `criterion` is by calling any one of a number of functions prefixed by `cr_assert` (you can find a full reference [here](https://criterion.readthedocs.io/en/master/assert.html#assertions-ref)).
 These tests use `cr_assert_eq`, which takes 3 arguments.
-It checks whether the first argument is equal to the second, and if not, causes the test to fail and prints out the error message given in the third argument (for those of you who took 151, this is very similar to Racket’s `check-expect` function).
+It checks whether the first argument is equal to the second, and if not, causes the test to fail and prints out the error message given in the third argument (for those of you who took CS 151, this is very similar to Racket’s `check-expect` function).

 The tests are compiled into their own executable.
 So, if you run this: